peteroupc/html3dutil/tutorials/glmath.md

 A rotation can be described using an _angle_ and an _axis of rotation_, for example, in the {@link H3DU.Math.mat4rotate} method.

-An axis of rotation is a 3-element vector or three numbers that describe a ray that starts at the origin (0,0,0) and points toward a 3D point.
-The vector's elements are the X, Y, and Z coordinates of that point, in that order.
-Here are examples.
+An axis of rotation is a vector pointing in a certain direction.
+When a point is rotated at any angle around this axis, the new point will lie on the same plane as the previous point.
+The axis of rotation describes a vector that is perpendicular to that plane's surface (the plane's _normal_).
+Here are examples of an axis of rotation.

 * The X axis of rotation (upward or downward turn) is (1, 0, 0).
 * The Y axis of rotation (leftward or rightward turn) is (0, 1, 0).